-Only prepaid food deliveries will be allowed for grades 6-12 for drop off, in the school office.
-Only grades K-5 may have parents or guardians eat lunch with a student.
+Food deliveries are not accepted through 3rd party vendors (i.e Door Dash, Uber Eats, etc.)Only grades K-5 may have parents or guardians eat lunch with a student.
 Adults must have the security code for the child in order to eat with the child.
 An alternate location may be provided for lunch with a child, if deemed necessary, by school administration.
 Parents are asked to adhere to cell phone, dress code, and headgear policies of the school, and to use good judgement.
 If necessary, parents may not be allowed to return to eat with students in the future.